musana-engineering/musana.engineering.github.io/_posts/2024-06-14-platform-engineering-on-k8s-part2.markdown

             dependencyName: webhook
             dataKey: body.requester_email
           dest: spec.arguments.parameters.5.value
 {% endhighlight %}

+- ### Artifact Repositories
+Some of the workflows executed on our Platform will use input and output artifacts.
+To enable this, we will configure an Azure Storage Account as our artifacts store.

+- ### Workflow Volumes
+We leverage Kubernetes Secrets to securely store and manage sensitive information, such as credentials for infrastructure provisioners (e.g., cloud provider credentials), database server passwords and other confidential data.
+The secrets are retrieved from Azure Key Vault using the External Secrets solution we created in **[PART 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**.
+To inject these Secrets into our workflow, we mount them as Kubernetes Volumes within our workflow definition like this:

+{% highlight javascript %}
+volumes:
+  - name: platformsecrets
+    secret:
+      secretName: platformsecrets
+{% endhighlight %}

 By integrating Argo Workflows, our Platform is now capable of handling the intricate details of provisioning, deployment, and management of infrastructure and applications.